Mission & Vision

 Family Support Services

 Families come to MARE by inquiring about adoption in general or about a specific child for whom MARE is recruiting.
-The multi-faceted Family Support Services department provides support to the thousands of families who make the initial call to learn about adoption, recognizing that adoption from foster care is often a lonely, lengthy, and difficult journey.
+The Family Support Services department provides support to families who want to learn about adoption from foster care.

 MARE assists and supports families by:

-- Providing individualized follow up with all families who inquire about adoption from foster care, and referring families to agencies in their area;
+- Providing individualized follow-up with all families who inquire about adoption from foster care, personal consultation via phone to those who desire it, and referrals for families to DCF and other agencies in their area for adoption licensure;

-- Providing education on topics of interest to prospective families via webinars, panels, a blog, and newsletters;
+- Providing education on topics of interest to prospective families via webinars, panels, and newsletters;

 - Hosting networking events for families at varying stages in the adoption process;

-- Registering the homestudies of waiting Massachusetts families’ and providing customized matching to identify children across the state as potential matches;
+- Registering the home studies of licensed Massachusetts families and supporting the efforts by social workers to identify children and families across the state as potential matches;

 - Connecting families with providers of post-placement and post-adoption services;